OscarLMoretti/datasciencecoursera/README.md

 # datasciencecoursera
-Repo fpr the Data Scientist's Toolbox Course - Coursera
+Repo for the Data Scientist's Toolbox Course - Coursera